CodedChai/TextSearch/README.md

 To test the performance of each algorithm I ran them for 2 million iterations each.
 To come up with search terms I took all of the text from the documents and cycled through them using 1-10 words at a time.
 While doing performance testing I found that I was accidentally preprocessing every word a second time during my indexed search.
 Once I removed that logic it significantly improved the performance of this search dropping it from an 11 second runtime to 7 second runtime on 2 million searches.

-All of my testing was done on an i7-6700k with a core clock at 4.4 GHz and a cache clock of 4.3 GHz as well as 48 GB DDR4-3200 CL16 memory.
+All of my testing was done on an i7-6700k with a core clock at 4.4 GHz and a cache clock of 4.3 GHz paired with 48 GB DDR4-3200 CL16 memory.
 Your results will vary depending on hardware.

 ## Testing the Algorithms